 Soil, vegetation and landscapes

 The research basins are situated in the transitional zone between forest-tundra and coniferous taiga (Figure 2).
-For high altitude mountain areas above 1900 m a.s.l., goltsy (bald mountain) and small glaciers with minimum and maximum area defined as 0.024 and 5.76 km2 (GLIMS and NSIDC, 2005, updated 2017) are typical.
+For high altitude mountain areas above 1900 m a.s.l., goltsy (bald mountain) and small glaciers with minimum and maximum area from 0.024 to 5.76 km2 (GLIMS and NSIDC, 2005, updated 2017) are typical.
 Vegetation in this landscape is absent.
 Broken stone is present in the form of glacial frost-split boulders as well as diluvia soil of the valley slopes with admixed loam material.
-Below is the tundra, which is characterized by distribution of a tight and depressed layer of grass and moss with bushes under which there is rock formation with some ice with admixtures.
+Below is the tundra, which is characterized by distribution of a tight and depressed layer of grass and moss with bushes, under which there is rock formation and some ice with admixtures.
 Most of the research areas are covered larch woodland with moss-lichen cover.
 In river valleys, grass-moss larch forest and swampy sparse growth forest are typical.
 Soil types at these landscapes are clayey podzol with partially decayed organic material underlain by frozen soil and bedrock.
 The updated map of permafrost landscapes (Fedorov et al., 2018) can be used for more detailed description of the studied basins.

 Permafrost

-Permafrost distribution controls the hydrological regime, especially baseflow formation and ratio of maximum to minimum discharge (Niu et al., 2016).
 In the studied river basins, permafrost thickness can reach over 450 m at watershed divides and up to 180 m in river valleys and depressions.
 There are highly dynamic cryogenic features such as retrogressive thaw slumps found in the Yana river basin that indicate on-going permafrost degradation processes (Günther et al., 2015).
 Permafrost temperature at a depth of zero annual amplitude in the studied region typically vary from -3 to -11 °С, and the active layer depth – from 0.3 to 2 m (Explanatory note …, 1991).

 Hydrological regime and water balance

 The hydrological regime is characterized by spring freshet, high summer-autumn rainfall floods and low winter flow.
 In winter, small and medium-sized rivers freeze thoroughly.
 Spring freshet starts in May-June (on average the 20th of May) and lasts approximately for а month and a half.
-In summer, glacier runoff as well as melting aufeis and snowfields contribute to streamflow (Hydrological Yearbooks, 1936-1980; State Water Cadastre, 1981-2007).
+In summer, glacier runoff, melting aufeis and snowfields contribute to streamflow.

 The amount of precipitation at meteorological stations varies from 176 mm/year (ID 24261) to 279 mm/year (ID 24679).
 At the high altitude area, annual precipitation can reach up to 600 mm or more per year.
-Average annual precipitation at Suntar-Khayata station (2068 m) in 1957-1964 reached the value of 690 mm with the corrections for wind and wetting losses (Grave, 1964).
+Average annual precipitation at Suntar-Khayata station (2068 m) in 1957-1964 reached 690 mm with corrections for wind and wetting losses (Grave, 1964).
 Annual precipitation amount at the mountain peaks is estimated to be as high as 800 mm (Vasiliev, Torgovkin, 2002).
 The average annual flow at studied rivers varies from 58 mm (ID 3433, 18.3 km2) to 362 mm (ID 3516, 16.6 km2).
-The difference by six times at two watersheds of similar area shows the impact of local conditions on runoff formation.
-Annual values of flow at the outlet gauges of the Indigirka (ID 3871, 305 000 km2) and Yana (ID 3861, 224 000 km2) Rivers are 166 and 156 mm respectively.
+This difference of a factor of six at two watersheds of similar area shows the impact of local conditions on runoff formation.
+Annual values of flow at the outlet gauges of the Indigirka (ID 3871, 305 000 km2) and Yana (ID 3861, 224 000 km2) rivers are 166 and 156 mm respectively.
 According to observational data (Makarieva et al., 2018a) annual evapotranspiration depends on the type of underlying surface and the distribution of landscapes over the catchment area.
-On average, it ranges from 90 mm at the goltsy landscape to 140 mm at the sparse growth of larch trees (Lebedeva et al., 2017).
+On average, it ranges from 90 mm in the goltsy landscape to 140 mm where there is sparse growth of larch trees (Lebedeva et al., 2017).

 Groundwater and taliks